ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/vicon.rst

     vicon start

 This module connects to a Vicon motion tracking system and sends position data to the UAV.
-For more information on how to integrate the Vicon system with Ardupilot, :ref:`see here <copter:common-vicon-for-nongps-navigation>`.
+For more information on how to integrate the Vicon system with ArduPilot, :ref:`see here <copter:common-vicon-for-nongps-navigation>`.

 The module has the following settings, which via be set via ``vicon set``.